 Meister Psychology Team

-Dr. Jessica Meister is a clinical neuropsychologist based in New York City specializing in the evaluation of children, adolescents, and young adults.
+Dr. Jessica Meister is a clinical neuropsychologist and licensed psychologist in New York and New Jersey specializing in the evaluation of children, adolescents, and young adults.
 She is passionate about helping individuals navigate academic, attentional, social-emotional, and occupational challenges through validated psychological assessment, therapeutic feedback, and educational advocacy.

 Dr. Meister earned her Bachelor of Arts in Psychology and Spanish from Emory University and her Doctorate in School-Clinical Child Psychology from the Ferkauf Graduate School of Psychology at Yeshiva University.
 She completed her postdoctoral fellowship in pediatric neuropsychology at the Center for Attention and Learning at Lenox Hill Hospital – Northwell Health.